dustinpfister/blog_posts/_posts/js-javascript-example-rotate-and-fire.md

 ## 4 - The main.js javaScript file

 I am not going to want to have a main.js file in which I can make use of all the above javaScript code and add a main app loop, along with some event handers.

+## 5 - Conclusion

+SO it looks like I have the basic idea that I has in mind up and running just great, In fact this time around I would say that it is working better than the old buggy code that I am not replacing in my canvas example that will make use of what I worked out here today.